MySQL on Amazon RDS

 Although it is possible to delete the master user on the DB instance, it is

 not recommended.
 To recreate the master user, use the

-ModifyDBInstance API or the
+ModifyDBInstance RDS API action or the

-rds-modify-db-instance command line tool and specify a
+modify-db-instance AWS CLI tool and specify a new

-not exist in the instance, the master user will be created with the specified
+exist in the instance, the master user will be created with the specified

 To provide management services for each DB instance, the